google-research/discs/README.md

     * resnet
     * text_infilling (language model)

-Note that, for running energy-based models, `data_path` and for combinotorial optimization problems, `data_root`, in the model config should be set.
+**Note**: For running energy-based models, `data_path` and for combinotorial optimization problems, `data_root`, in the model config should be set.
 For the text infilling model, additional path of `bert_model` should be set.
-Further information on the data will be found in the following sections.
+Further information on the `data` and how to access it can be found `data` sections below.

 ## Running sampling experiments